rafed/rafed.github.io/content/project/teq/index.md

 # slides: example
 ---

-TEQ app is a bus management system developed in Brainstation-23 by the TEQ team for a Norwegian company.
-The goal of this project is to eventually bring all bus companies in Norway under a single management.
+TEQ is a bus management admin panel developed and maintained by Brainstation-23 by for the Norwegian company Ferdia.
+The goal of this project is to eventually bring all bus companies in Norway under a single management system.
+Currently it has over 20 bus companies using it.

 My responsibilities include:
 - Work as a backend engineer (Python, Django)
-- DevOps support
+- DevOps Engineer